 19 December 2017 -- eLENA has been updated to include interventions from the recently released guidelines Protecting, promoting and supporting breastfeeding in facilities providing maternity and newborn services and Assessing and managing children at primary health-care facilities to prevent overweight and obesity in the context of the double burden of malnutrition

 - Feeding of infants unable to breastfeed directly in care facilities

 - Support for mothers to initiate and establish breastfeeding after childbirth

 - Creating an environment in care facilities that supports breastfeeding

-- Updates on the management of severe acute malnutrition in infants and children
+- Supplementary foods for the management of moderate acute malnutrition in children aged 6 - 59 months

 - All publications